Key words

 During a Dance PE lesson

-A child had removed themselves from the rest of the group and sat by the wall
+A child had removed themselves from the rest of the group and sat by

-My colleague went over to them and spoke to them about something that was nothing to do with PE.
+was nothing to do with PE.
 She asked how she was and whether she had schools dinners today. (lunch was after this lesson).
-This was an interesting tactic as she made a relationship with the child first before saying “Why are you over here?”
-It was more time consuming than just saying“WHY are you sitting out?”
+This was an interesting tactic as she made a relationship with the

+I have seen teachers before just shout over to the, "get up and join in now!"
 But this strategy was more rewarding in the end as the child explained the issue and then joined in.

 Showed patience and the importance of student teacher relationship.